XRPLBounties/Proposals/README.md

 > Note: You and your team must be over 18 years old and you must not be on a sanctions list or within a sanctioned country in order to receive a bounty. <br>[See the full terms and conditions to see if you qualify.](terms_and_conditions.txt)

 Be aware that in order to validate that you are eligible to receive payment, you will need to share your real name when trying to claim a bounty.

+After submitting a bounty claim, please wait up to 5 business days for a response, expect emails to come from info@xrplbounties.org (they may go to spam).

 <br>